 - Applications must be computer-generated on the ADSD Application Forms.
-There are three files required for all competitive applications: (1) ADSD Subaward Application - Competitive with Project Narrative (PDF), (2) ADSD Subaward Budget Template (Excel), and (3) ADSD Work Plan (Word). - The application must be concise and no more than 15 pages (excluding attachments).
+Three files are required for all competitive applications: - 1.
+ADSD Subaward Application Competitive including the Project Narrative (Word, submitted as PDF) - 2.
+ADSD Subaward Budget Template (Excel, submitted as Excel) - 3.
+ADSD Work Plan (Word, submitted as Word) - The application must be concise and no more than 15 pages (excluding attachments).
 Do not include cover sheets, cover letters, unsolicited attachments, or application instruction pages, as they will be included in the page limit.
 Specific page limits are listed next to the page names below. - Applications are expected to be free of spelling and grammatical errors.
-All application forms have pre-set formatting including fonts, line spacing, and margins. - Submitted applications must be on white, 8 1⁄2 x 11 size paper and assembled according to the instructions on the Application Checklist. - Applicants must submit one PDF file consisting of the ADSD Subaward Application Competitive with the Project Narrative.
-The ADSD Subaward Budget template must be submitted as an Excel File.
-The ADSD Work Plan must be submitted as a Word document. - All applicable sections of the Subaward Application must be signed and dated. - Applications must be submitted via email to ADSDGrants@adsd.nv.gov.
+All application forms have pre-set formatting including fonts, line spacing, and margins. - Submitted applications must be on digital white, 8 1⁄2 x 11 size paper and assembled according to the instructions on the Application Checklist. - All applicable sections of the Subaward Application must be signed and dated. - Applications must be submitted via email to ADSDGrants@adsd.nv.gov.